foundling/fbtrack/README.md

 - Collectes the data intelligently:
   + requests are made only for data not yet collected between a configurable [capture window](#capture-window)
   + request are [rate-limit](https://dev.fitbit.com/build/reference/web-api/basics/#rate-limits) aware and will pause when that rate-limit is reached, continuing once the wait period has ended.
-- Can access daily, hourly or minute-level data (pending Fitbit's approval, see below) via Fitbit's REST API
+- Can access daily, hourly or minute-level data (pending Fitbit's approval, see below) via Fitbit's REST API.
-- Can request JSON format, which might offer more programming flexibility, depending on your analysis
+- Can request data in JSON format, which might offer more programming flexibility, depending on your data analysis needs.
 - Offers some basic participant management features:
   + browser-based OAuth2 registration
   + participant study registration, OAuth-based authorization